RonnyDo/nparallel/data/lab/README.md

 ./test-04.increase-subnet-netrange.sh
 # [...]
 ```
-During the test, the lab environment will repeatly be build up and cleaned up.
+During the test, the lab environment will repeatly be build up and teared down.